mathieu-benoit/hello-humanitec/docs/common.md

 As Platform Admin, in Humanitec.

-Here we want to customize the Kubernetes `Deployment` manifests for all our Workloads by adding the `securityContext` sections and other security features ([reference](https://docs.humanitec.com/integrations/resource-types/workload)).
+Customize the Kubernetes `Deployment` manifests for all our Workloads by adding the `securityContext` sections and other security features ([reference](https://docs.humanitec.com/integrations/resource-types/workload)):

-_Important note: the `${resources.k8s-service-account.outputs.name}` part is necessary to create the custom `ServiceAccount` defined above._

 ```bash
 cat <<EOF > custom-workload.yaml
 apiVersion: core.api.humanitec.io/v1